By Mayo Clinic Staff

-Blood in semen (hematospermia) can be frightening, but the vast majority of time, it's not cause for serious concern.
-Blood in semen is uncommon, and, most often, it goes away on its own.
+Blood in semen (hematospermia) can be frightening, but the cause of this uncommon condition is usually benign.
+Typically, blood in semen goes away on its own.

 If you're under age 40 and see blood in semen, you probably don't need to see the doctor as long as: